openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 ## How does COBOL Check accomplish unit testing?

-With COBOL Check we can exercise individual COBOL paragraphs in isolation from the rest of the program and without any access to any external resources such as datasets or CICS facilities.
+With COBOL Check, we can exercise individual COBOL paragraphs in isolation from the rest of the program and without any access to any external resources such as datasets or CICS facilities.
 COBOL is not designed to do this kind of thing at runtime then how does COBOL check accomplish it?

 Developers write test cases using the DSL (domain specific language).
 The DSL is designed to look similar to COBOL source code, so that it could be intuitive for COBOL programmers.

 COBOL Check interprets these test cases and converts them into standard COBOL statements and merges them with the source of the program under the test.
 This copy of the program under test which contains test code is then compiled and executed.
 The test code does not run the entire procedure division; instead, it only calls the specific paragraphs that are mentioned in the test case.

-COBOL Check uses a default directory structure to retrieve the COBOL programs , the test suites , copybooks etc. you can take look at the wiki to get a clear understanding of the directory structures: https://github.com/openmainframeproject/cobol-check/wiki/Default-Directory-Structure
+COBOL Check uses a default directory structure to retrieve the COBOL programs, the test suites, copybooks etc. you can take a look at the wiki to get a clear understanding of the directory structures: https://github.com/openmainframeproject/cobol-check/wiki/Default-Directory-Structure

 ### The test pyramid
 ![](Images/image235.png)

 Cobol-check supports fine-grained unit-testing.
 Let's provide some contextual information to make the meaning of that clearer.
 This is a popular level of test automation; lets call it a pyramid or a triangle.
-The key idea is that we need to test our software at multiple levels of abstraction as we move higher in the diagram we are testing larger pieces of software lower in the diagram we are testing smaller pieces of software.
+The key idea is that we need to test our software at multiple levels of abstraction as we move higher in the diagram, we are testing larger pieces of software lower in the diagram, we are testing smaller pieces of software.

 The figure is wide at the bottom and narrow at the top to suggest that we want a large number of small test cases and a smaller number of big test cases.
 It is preferred because considering how difficult it is to test an entire application with all its external dependencies, environment configuration and test data and to test every combination of inputs and operating conditions at this level would be very tedious and time-consuming.
 Organizations that do all their testing by running the full system often lack sufficient time to test thoroughly before each release.
-If we push most of the test cases down to a level, we find we can write more test cases with less effort so we can exercise each part of the code thoroughly.
-The test case runs in less time and each test failure is easier to diagnose and fix.
+If we push most of the test cases down to a level, we find we can write more test cases with less effort, so we can exercise each part of the code thoroughly.
+The test case runs in less time, and each test failure is easier to diagnose and fix.